-Here, Bragg X-ray photon correlation spectroscopy (XPCS) measurements of the perovskite to brownmillerite topotactic phase transformation in La$_{0.7}$Sr$_{0.3}$CoO$_3$ (LSCO) thin films resolve the spatial and temporal heterogeneity of the phase transformation.
-Specifically, it is found that throughout the transformation, timescales linked to the brownmillerite phase continuously evolve as a function of time $t_{age}$ under constant reducing conditions.
-Results show that prior to the phase transformation, the pristine perovskite phase contains a small amount of preexisting brownmillerite domains ($\approx$ 0.2~\%), which likely serve as nucleation centers for the phase transformation, in accordance with prior nano-diffraction imaging studies \cite{smith2025nanodiffraction}.
-The results show that under strongly reducing conditions, the brownmillerite domains are governed by two timescales.
+In this work, Bragg XPCS measurements of La$_{0.7}$Sr$_{0.3}$CoO$_3$ (LSCO) thin films explore the spatial and temporal heterogeneity of the first-order P to BM phase transformation.
+Specifically, it is found that throughout the transformation, the timescales linked to BM phase formation continuously evolve as a function of time under constant reducing conditions.
+We find that the as-grown P phase contains a small amount of preexisting BM domains ($\approx$ 0.2\%), which likely serve as nucleation centers for the first-order phase transformation, in accordance with prior nano-diffraction imaging \mbox{studies \cite{smith2025nanodiffraction,rippy2019}.} Furthermore, our results show that upon annealing under strongly reducing conditions, the BM domains are governed by two timescales.
 The faster timescale, on the order of $\sim$1000~s and likely associated with domain growth, is mostly time-independent.
 The slower timescale, likely associated with domain motion, has a clear time-dependence.
-In particular, the slow timescales accelerate by almost an order of magnitude over a 9000~s (2.5~h) time-span after setting a constant reducing environment, showing that full equilibrium of phase transformations might take much longer to be achieved than expected from measurements only sensitive to average values for the full volume of the thin film, such as \mbox{X-ray} diffraction (XRD) \cite{rietveld1969profile}.
-Such dynamic heterogeneity, where a fast and slow timescale are observed, are suggested to be a universal feature of glass-forming liquids due to a percolation of mobile and immobile domains~\cite{gao2025unified}.
+In particular, the slow timescale accelerates by almost an order of magnitude over a 9000~s (2.5~h) time span after the introduction of the thin film to the reducing environment.
+This result shows that a true equilibrium condition might take much longer to be achieved than could be determined from measurements such as \mbox{X-ray} diffraction (XRD), which are sensitive to the average value for the full volume of the thin film \cite{rietveld1969profile}.
+Such dynamic heterogeneity, characterized by fast and slow timescales, is suggested to be a universal feature of glass-forming liquids due to the percolation of mobile and immobile domains~\cite{gao2025unified}.